 Here’s where you get started with human resources best practices and hiring in Spain.

-Essential Facts About the Country of Spain
+Important Facts About the Country of Spain

 An Important Overview of Spain

 The Kingdom of Spain is home to a population of 47.1 million people.
 The capital and largest city is Madrid.
 Spain’s second largest city is Barcelona, which serves as the capital city of Catalonia.
 The economy of Spain is powered by the automotive industry, agricultural production, energy, financial services, telecommunication, pharmaceuticals, textiles and apparel as well as tourism.
 The contribution of the hotel and tourism industry represents more than 12% of Spain’s GDP.

 Exploring the Geography of Spain